metonymize-kripa/single-page-tools/README.md

 # single-page-tools
-Single page html apps to accomplish text related tasks, leveraging open source tooling
+Single page html apps to accomplish text related tasks, leveraging open source tooling.

+## Concept
+- We should be able to save an html file to disk and treat it like an executable.
+- Using modern browser as OS and locally running LLM as AI.

 ## Minimal PDF2Text
 - Uses Pdf.js